chaghigdemirjian/MERN-Employee-Database/mern/README.md

       plugins: [],
     }
     ```
-5. Create a .env file in the server folder with the following:
+5. Create a .env file in the server folder with the following variables:

     ```bash
     MONGODB_URI=<Your MongoDB Atlas URI>